DoctorMcKay/node-steam-user/README.md

 - `callback` - Required.
 Called when the activation email has been sent.
 	- `status` - A value from `EResult`
 	- `secret` - A `Buffer` containing your shared secret
-	- `revocationCode` - A `string` containing the code you'll need to disable two-factor authentication if you lose your secret
+	- `revocationCode` - A `string` containing the code you'll need to disable two-factor authentication

-**v1.9.0 or later is required to use this method**
+**v1.14.0 or later is required to use this method**

 Starts the process to turn on TOTP for your account.
+You must have a phone number already linked with and verified on your account.

-You'll be sent an email with an activation code that you'll need to provide to `finalizeTwoFactor`.
+You'll be sent an SMS with an activation code that you'll need to provide to `finalizeTwoFactor`.

+**Record your `revocationCode` somewhere secure.
+This appears to be the only way to disable two-factor authentication in the future!**

 ### finalizeTwoFactor(secret, activationCode, callback)
 - `secret` - A `Buffer` containing your shared secret
-- `activationCode` - A `string` containing the activation code you got in your email
+- `activationCode` - A `string` containing the activation code you got in your SMS
 - `callback` - Required.
 	- `err` - An `Error` object on failure, or `null` on success

-**v1.9.0 or later is required to use this method**
+**v1.14.0 or later is required to use this method**

 Finishes the process of enabling TOTP two-factor authentication for your account.
 You can use `SteamUser.generateAuthCode` in the future when logging on to get a code.